-Anyone associated with e-commerce or has even ordered a single product of the internet is familiar with the terms Drop Shipping and Cash On Delivery.
+Anyone associated with e-commerce or who has even ordered a single product on the internet is familiar with the terms Drop Shipping and Cash On Delivery.
 Today we pit these two very different methods against each other and do a DropShipping vs Cash On Delivery battle to see which one is the best.

 Both methods are contrasting with each other and worry one of the two parties, (either the seller or the buyer) on the delivery of the product.
-In this article, we will focus on great detail on these two modes of payments.
+In this article, we will focus on great detail on these two modes of payment.

-Cash On Delivery:
+What Is Cash On Delivery?

 It is a payment method, where the consumer pays the courier, individual or seller by cash/card directly only after delivery of the order.
 This is one of the most common types of internet buying and selling transactions.

-Cod has been a predominant form of payment for shopping in nearly all the nations where online enterprises have flourished.
+Cash on delivery has been a predominant form of payment for shopping in nearly all the nations where online enterprises have flourished.
 Many of them are Turkey, Bangladesh, Thailand, etc.

 Pros of Cash on Delivery (CoD)